PaulT95/TG_Vascutrack/README.md

 Software with simple GUI for velocity profile and/or vessel diameter extrapolation.

 ## License
-FloWave.US is licensed under the MIT license.
+TG Vascutrack is licensed under the MIT license.
 Third-party software (ginputyellow.m and vesselfilter2d.m, calibration.m) are used according to their respective license agreements.

 ## Remarks